WebexCC-SA/LAB-1309/docs/Excercise1.md

       ![Nav](./assets/Excercise4_3.png){ width="300" }

-- On the Create Knowledge Base page, enter the knowledge base name as CiscoLive_YourName.
+- On the Create Knowledge Base page, enter the knowledge base name as WebexOne_YourName.

 - Click Create.
 The system creates a knowledge base with the specified name.